Our "No Asshole" Policy

 The Georgetown University study found that only 11 percent of organizations consciously evaluate a candidate’s character and treatment of others throughout the entire interview process.
 Perhaps the majority of companies should learn from Southwest Airlines, known for their culture, who uses a hiring principal known as, “hire for attitude, train for skill.”
 While it’s not always feasible to train the skills required, it’s certainly a good place to start.

 In software there is a concept called “code debt,” which refers to future liability for continually patching bad code.
-The little fixes that save time in the short term, create a ticking time bomb.
+The little fixes, which save time in the short term, create a ticking time bomb.
 Eventually the system blows up and costs a tremendous amount of time and money to fix.
 But until that event occurs, things look considerably more profitable.
 Culture operates identically.
 Companies can offer retention bonuses and cajole a rosy facade for a while.
 Eventually though, the underlying issues show and the culture debt is paid.

-We encourage our management teams to employs the same practices we use to identify culture fits.
-There are two almost sure-fire ways to understand someone’s perspective.
+We encourage our management teams to employ the same practices we use to identify culture fits.
+There are a few almost sure-fire ways to understand someone’s perspective.
 The first is to eat with them.
 How do they treat the wait staff?
 Are they demanding, or easily agitated?
 What happens when things aren’t perfect?

 THE LONG GAME

 Some companies can seemingly operate well with personalities of all kinds.
 We can’t and won’t.
 Life is too short to work with those you don’t admire, regardless of immediate cost.
-Ultimately we believe it results in both higher profits and greater happiness.
+Ultimately, we believe it results in both higher profits and greater happiness.
 Not a bad combination.